RoboMico/blogsite/_posts/2024-01-20-the-seaside-en.md

 A group of birds fly over their heads, their trail being perfectly tangent with the border of the wasteland.
 Birdsong echoes in the broad sky.

-"I remeber my grandpa telling me when I was a kid that a long, long time ago, when humans were still living on Earth, the sea was a very beautiful place, where people would enjoy sunbath, play vollyball, swim and surf.
+"I remember my grandpa telling me when I was a kid that a long, long time ago, when humans were still living on Earth, the sea was a very beautiful place, where people would enjoy sunbath, play volleyball, swim and surf.
 Also the products from the sea used to form an important industry of human."
 Andy says.

 "Wouldn't the radiation in the sea be harmful to human?"
 Mico asks.